mogiiee/Real-time-stripe/readme.md

 - Docker & Docker Compose (for Docker setup)
 - A Stripe account for testing Stripe integration

+**Be sure to have all the environment variable set up, All the keys and auth token for the webhook**

+### Tech stack
+- fastapi
+- sqlite
+- docker
+- stripe API
+- Ngrok
+- Celery (worker)
+- rabbitMQ (queue)

 ```bash
 git clone https://github.com/mogiiee/Zenskar-Task.git
 cd Zenskar-Task